TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedBySeverity.md

 - **FIX**: The USA05 Toxin General's Terrorist now has the correct name and tooltips.
 - **FIX**: The USA05 Toxin General's Hijacker can now enter vehicles in guard mode.
 - **FIX**: The USA05 Toxin General's Jarmen Kell can now snipe infantry.
-- **FIX**: The USA05 Toxin General's Jarmen Kell now has the correct vision range.
+- **FIX**: The USA05 Toxin General's Jarmen Kell now has the correct sight range.
 - **FIX**: The USA05 Toxin General's Jarmen Kell will no longer retaliate if the option is disabled.

 **Links**